abner/flutter_js/README.md

 On IOS this library relies on the native JavascriptCore provided by iOS SDK.
 In Android it uses the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/) (A spetacular work of the Fabrice Bellard and Charlie Gordon).

 On Android you could use JavascriptCore as well You just need add an Android dependency `implementation "com.github.fast-development.android-js-runtimes:fastdev-jsruntimes-jsc:0.1.3"` and pass `forceJavascriptCoreOnAndroid: true` to the function `getJavascriptRuntime`.

+On MacOS the JavascriptCore, provided by the OSX is used.
+In Windows and Linux the engine used is the QuickJS.
+In the 0.4.0 version we borrowed the dart ffi source code from the flutter_qjs lib. `flutter_qjs` is a amazing package and they made a excelent work in build a good ffi bridge between Dart and JS, also doing the quickjs source code changes to allow it to run on WIndows.
+But, flutter_js take the approach to use JavascriptCore on IOS (mainly) to avoid refusals on the Apple Store, which state that `Apps may contain or run code that is not embedded in the binary (e.g. HTML5-based games, bots, etc.), as long as code distribution isn’t the main purpose of the app`.
+It also says `your app must use WebKit and JavaScript Core to run third-party software and should not attempt to extend or expose native platform APIs to third-party software;` Reference: https://developer.apple.com/app-store/review/guidelines/ [ Session  4.7].
+So, we avoid to use quickjs in IOS apps, so flutter_js provides an abstraction called JavascriptRuntime which runs using JavascriptCore on Apple devices and Desktop and QuickJS in Android, Windows and Linux.

 FLutterJS allows to use Javascript to execute validations logic of TextFormField, also we can execute rule engines or redux logic shared from our web applications.
 The opportunities are huge.